 Debra is a member of the senior leadership team at BU Study Abroad and has considerable experience designing, developing, and administering BU study abroad programming in collaboration with faculty from around the university.
 At BU Study Abroad, she has served as director of enrollment services with oversight of the program management and student services groups.

 As Director of Academic Affairs, Debra is responsible for assuring the academic excellence and integrity of Boston University’s study abroad programs.
-In this role, Debra will work in close collaboration with Boston University faculty to review and develop curricula, develop programs to extend and complement academic offerings on campus and to assure adherence to BU academic policies.
+In this role, Debra works in close collaboration with Boston University faculty to review and develop curricula, develop programs to extend and complement academic offerings on campus and to assure adherence to BU academic policies.

-Director, Site Operations
+Julliet N. Mayinja, Director, Operations

-Associate Director, Finance and Operations
+Associate Director, Program Development and External Programs

 Debbie Miller, Associate Director, Enrollment Services